2 Yuri

 Yuri tried to walk with his usual imposing attitude, but this was proving more challenging in this unfamiliar terrain.
 The path leading away from the house led into a land the like of which he had never seen before.
 Huge trees with thick trunks and dense branches stood proud across the undulating hills.
-Sounds could be heard, from all kinds of animal life, hidden from view by lush green leaves.
+Sounds of all kinds of animal life could be heard, hidden from view by lush green leaves.
 Gulag pricked up his ears, alert to his surroundings but not afraid.

 Looking up, Yuri noticed the sky was awash with vivid hues in a sweeping gradient.
 Purple, pink, peach, orange, red – it was breathtaking.
 But he was a little unsettled by what appeared to be three suns in the sky.
 One seemed to be the sun as he knew it, but there were two other orbs that also illuminated the cosmos, too big to be stars and too bright to be planets, yet there they were.